GEOS-DEV/GEOS/src/coreComponents/schema/docs/SourceFluxStatistics.rst

                                            | - Log Level 3 details values for each region,
                                            | - Log Level 4 details values for each sub-region.
 name           groupName          required A name is required for any non-unique nodes
+writeCSV       integer            0        Write statistics into a CSV file
 ============== ================== ======== ========================================================================================================================================================================================================================================